joeisdone/joeisdone.github.io/testimony.md

 God made many personal things happen over the next two years, which I will not share.
 I’ll focus on the political part of this journey.

-After taking my family to a red state, and deciding socialism conservatism was a necessary evil (so to speak) compared to the virtues of libertarianism, the only thing that kept me from being a Christian was I had to be thoroughly convinced that the zombie carpenter religion was true.
+After taking my family to a red state, and deciding social conservatism was a necessary evil (so to speak) compared to the virtues of libertarianism, the only thing that kept me from being a Christian was I had to be thoroughly convinced that the zombie carpenter religion was true.

 I met a wonderful, scientifically minded pastor who helped me push over the edge over a period of some months.